In our previous post we asked the simple question: it’s 2017, where are all the hoverboards?

 - Lightweight wheels become safe and enjoyable: by truly separating cars from lightweight wheels, these wheels become very enjoyable and safe to ride

-- Boosts adoption: increased comfort and safety of biking helps achieve real bike adoption as more people begin finding it an easy, cheap, healthy, and pleasant experience
+- Boosts adoption: increased comfort and safety of biking helps to achieve real bike adoption as more people begin finding it an easy, cheap, healthy, and pleasant experience

 - Increases access to kids and the elderly: children and the elderly can now ride without worrying about navigating around dangerous cars and increase their quality of lie